Affiliate links on Android Authority may earn us a commission. Learn more.

 Step 1: Dry the outside of your AirPods

 Ideally, you’ll want to use an absorbent microfiber cloth.
-After you’ve gotten rid of surface water, turn the earbuds upside down and gently shake them to dislodge anything trapped in housing.
+After you’ve gotten rid of surface water, turn the earbuds upside down and gently shake them to dislodge anything trapped in the housing.
 If more water comes out, you’ll need to re-dry the outside of the AirPods.

 Step 2: Get the water out of your AirPods’ interior

 If you’re worried that shaking your AirPods won’t be enough, Apple’s Shortcuts app can be used to play a tone that may eject more water.
-This is risky, because it requires you to turn your AirPods on — if they’re still too damp inside, you may damage circuitry.
+This is risky because it requires you to turn your AirPods on — if they’re still too damp inside, you may damage circuitry.
 Be sure you’ve shaken as much water out of the buds as possible before continuing.
 If you don’t want to take a risk, skip to step 3.

 Once you’re ready, connect your AirPods to your iPhone or iPad and follow these steps to install the Water Eject Siri Shortcut: